jgm/cheapskate/README.markdown

 prevents common mistakes with filenames, usernames, and indentifiers.
 Asterisks can still be used if word in*ter*nal emphasis is needed.

+The exact rule is this:  an underscore that appears directly after an alphanumeric character does not begin an emphasized span.
+(However, an underscore directly before an alphanumeric can end an emphasized span.)

 ### Ordered lists

 The starting number of an ordered list is now significant.